vitalab/vitalab.github.io/deep-learning/_posts/2018-08-10-DiscriminativeFeatureNet.md

 ## Smooth Network

 The smooth network is designed to address the intra-class inconsistency issue.
 It is like a U-Net by with Channel Attention Blocks (CAB) (c.f.
 Fig.3), which utilizes the high-level features to guide the selection of low-level features stage-by-stage.
-They also use a Refinenemtn Residual Block (RRB) which is a fancy residual block.
+They also use a Refinement Residual Block (RRB) which is a fancy residual block.
 This network is trained with a usual *cross-entropy*.

 <center><img src="/deep-learning/images/DFN/sc03.png" width="400"></center>